 SO 330 Sociolog of Yth & Yth Cultures

 Textbook: Hine, T. (2000).
-The rise and fall of the American teenager: A New History of the American Adolescent Experience (1st ed.).
-NY: Harper Collins Publishers.
+The rise and fall of the American teenager: A new history of the Adolescent Experience (1st ed.).
+NY: Basic Books.

 Nichols, S. and T. Good.
 (2004).
 America’s teenagers: Myths and realities.
 Mahwah, New Jersey: Lawrence Erlbaum Associates, Inc.